amaldu/AntiSpam-NLP-Pipeline/README.md

 - Recall 0.95: the model is detecting a 95% of the class 1

-- Precision 0.82: there is a significative number of False Positives
+- Precision 0.82: lower than we would like to because there is a significative number of False Positives

 - F1-score 0.88: decent value but since recall is high and precission not that much there is room for improvement.